xelfia/XELF.MagicaVoxel.Shaders/README.md

 # XELF MagicaVoxel Shaders
 * Shaders for MagicaVoxel

+## Installation

+Install the shader by copying the file from the `shader` directory in this project into the `shader` directory of your MagicaVoxel installation.

 ## Groupable Blur

 * xs blur `color group stride` `center weight bias`